vossjo/libbeef/README.md

 make
 make install
 ```
+You can add <tt>--enable-optmax</tt> to the configure flags, but this may break the code if it is run on older or different CPUs than the library was compiled on.

 To link it to the DFT code, add the following to the linker flags:
 -Lyourbeefpath/lib -lbeef